austinauyeung/C9/README.md

 - For precise clicks, you can use a) grid cursor mode or b) standard cursor with a low cursor speed and high cursor acceleration.
 - In the standard cursor mode, both numpad 5 and D-pad center can be used to initiate a long press and drag.
 It may be easier to use either the numpad or D-pad to initiate the long press and use the other pad to drag.
 - In the standard cursor mode, behavior at the edge of the screen can be set with `C9 > Standard Cursor > Screen Edge Behavior`.
-- Use `C9 > Auto-Hide in Text Fields` to auto-hide the cursor in text fields.
+- Use `C9 > Auto-Hide Cursor in Text Fields` to auto-hide the cursor in text fields.
 The standard cursor's last position is saved upon restore.
 See [Settings](#settings) for more information.
   - Automatic restoration is cancelled if any cursor is manually activated while inside the text field.
+  - This setting is only compatible with keyboards that have a non-zero height when open.
+[TT9](https://github.com/sspanak/tt9) is compatible.
 - In the grid cursor mode, quickly navigate to the center of any cell in the current subgrid by pressing that cell's number followed by quick, successive presses of numpad 5.

 ## Settings